ROCm/rocSHMEM/docs/api/coll.rst

 .. cpp:function:: __device__ void rocshmem_ctx_wg_sync_all(rocshmem_ctx_t ctx)
 .. cpp:function:: __device__ void rocshmem_wg_sync_all()

-  :param ctx:  Context with which to perform this operation
+  :param ctx:  Context with which to perform this operation.
-  :returns:    None
+  :returns:    None.

 **Description:**
 This routine behaves the same as ``rocshmem_wg_team_sync`` when called on the world team.